kikofernandez/programmingfightclub/chapters/intro.md

 Design patterns are expressed in a concise and clear format, and they follow a structure similar to the one below:

-- *pattern name*, which is common for everyone for easy understanding
+- *pattern name*, so that experts can refer to a common pattern
-- *concise and well-defined problem*
+- *concise and well-defined problem specification*
 - *unequivocal solution*
-- explicit mention of the *trade-offs of the pattern*
+- *trade-offs of the pattern*

 <!--
 Should I cover design patterns from ASD?
 YES